Anxious Patients at the Dentist: Structured and Medical Care

 No. It is offered only when indicated after a medical evaluation.

-It is a valuable tool, but it is only used when it provides a real benefit to the patient.
+It is a valuable tool, but it is used only when it provides a real benefit for the patient—not routinely.
+It is a valuable tool, but it is used only when it provides a real benefit for the patient.